Access to detention facilities

 • Mouvement contre le racisme et pour l’amitié entre les peuples (MRAP)

 Only Anafé provides support regularly in the waiting zone of Roissy airport, being present in their office for few days each week.
 In other waiting zones, NGOs conduct visits based on the availability of their volunteers and/or when someone calls them from waiting zones.
-Indeed, when a foreigner is detained in a waiting zone, he/she must be given a list of contacts by the police including NGOs available in the area.
+Indeed, when a foreigner is detained in a waiting zone, they must be given a list of contacts by the police including NGOs available in the area.

 [2] Décret du 24 juin 2014 modifiant les articles R. 744-27 à R. 744-32 du Ceseda complété par une note d’information du 28 octobre 2014 du ministre de l’intérieur relative aux modalités d’accès des associations humanitaires aux lieux de rétention.